| | Rick Kretschmer's License Plate Archives

 discontinued, though plates already issued were and still are allowed to remain in use.
 To reiterate, there

+were no Flagship Niagara plates ever made or issued as real vanity license plates.
 In any case, the state had a lot of leftover reflective sheeting with the Flagship Niagara plate

 design that it could not use.
 They decided to use it up by making and selling novelty plates.
 These